 How do I apply for financial aid?

-You must first complete a Free Application for Federal Student Aid (FAFSA) and submit it to the federal processor.
-You can apply online or by sending in a paper FAFSA.
+Complete a Free Application for Federal Student Aid (FAFSA).
 If you have already submitted a FAFSA for the same academic year you intend to study abroad, do not complete another one.
-Next, once you have been accepted into a Study Abroad program, you must go to the International Education Office to fill out all the necessary paperwork associated with your financial aid.

 How much can I receive?